-Uber Eats is the food delivery service owned by Uber rideshare giant.
+Uber Eats is the food delivery service owned by Uber, the ride-share giant.
 According to Uber’s site, Uber Eats is their “food delivery platform that makes getting great food from your favorite local restaurants as easy as requesting a ride”.
-Just like its mother’s company, Uber Eats Business Model is a multisided platform.
+Just like its mother’s company, the Uber Eats Business Model is a multisided platform.

-The purpose of Uber Eats, accessed mainly through its app available for iOS and Android, is to connect their users with a range of local restaurants, by displaying the food places’ menus on users’ smartphones screens, and delivering the chosen dish at their doors.
+The purpose of Uber Eats, accessed mainly through its app available for iOS and Android, is to connect its users with a range of local restaurants, by displaying the food places’ menus on users’ smartphone screens, and delivering the chosen dish to their doors.

-- Delivery fees: the delivery partner’s fee is divided into three parts: pickup fee, delivery fee, and distance fee (per mile).
+- Delivery fees: The delivery partner’s fee is divided into three parts: pickup fee, delivery fee, and distance fee (per mile).
 The sum of these fees will vary, according to locations, distances, and availability of drivers.
 And Uber Eats will take 25% of the total sum.
-Besides that, for orders cheaper than $12, Uber Eats will charge a $2 fee, which they call “small orders fee”.
+Besides that, for orders cheaper than $12, Uber Eats will charge a $2 fee, which they call a “small orders fee”;

-- Promotions: some restaurants and food chains — such as McDonald’s — sign special contracts to offer exclusive promotions on the app, in order to get more sales.
-These brands will, therefore, pay special commissions and fees, according to negotiated the deal.
+- Promotions: Some restaurants and food chains — such as McDonald’s — sign special contracts to offer exclusive promotions on the app, in order to get more sales.
+These brands will, therefore, pay special commissions and fees, according to negotiate the deal;

 - Surge pricing: Uber Eats applies the same dynamic pricing algorithm that Uber does, on surge hours.
 This “busy fee” is calculated over demand, on the number of orders placed in the same area, at the same time, and the availability of delivery partners.

-- The restaurants can choose the prices of the dishes they list on the app (and those can be different from the ones in their brick-and-mortar places), and they pay commission to Uber Eats on each order.
+- The restaurants can choose the prices of the dishes they list on the app (and those can be different from the ones in their brick-and-mortar places), and they pay a commission to Uber Eats on each order;

 There are different value propositions for each customer segment of Uber Eats:

-- End customers: a wide range of restaurants available within reach of a click, with updated menus and prices, information about the estimated timing, and the possibility of tracking the order.
+- End customers: A wide range of restaurants available within reach of a click, with updated menus and prices, information about the estimated timing, and the possibility of tracking the order.
 Besides, as the customer makes the order themselves, there is a smaller chance of mistakes than when they talked to a server by phone, who would take notes at the same time.
-Also, there are more payment options, so the user doesn’t need to have cash in hands, and can even pay through the app.
+Also, there are more payment options, so the user doesn’t need to have cash in hand, and can even pay through the app;

-Uber Eats customer relationship is mostly self-service with customer support when needed.
-There are different types of relationships based on each customer segment, but in order to scale most of it is automated.
+The Uber Eats customer relationship is mostly self-service, with customer support when needed.
+There are different types of relationships based on each customer segment, but in order to scale, most of it is automated.

 - Commission on orders